technion/erlvulnscan/README.md

     ets:match(simple_cache, '$1').

 ##Building the frontend
-The frontend is built using several Grunt plugins.
+The frontend is built using several Gulp plugins.
 From the frontend/ directory:

-Install the plugins:
+Install the requirements:

     npm install
+    bower install

 To build the frontend:

-    grunt
+    gulp

 ###nginx setup